rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/listener.md

 Ok, what's with this `YourContextType` class, finally?
 This is the execution context that will be passed to all RPC request handlers.
 This allows you to build service-agnostic request handlers and dispatchers - you can build universal service with multiple listeners running with same **JSON-RPC** dispatcher (and thus same request handlers) on different sockets.
 For example run same JSON-RPC service on shared server with different execution context for each project.

-Context is passed bound to `IoHandler` instance, not to the `Dispatcher` one, so the dispatcher (together with request handlers) can simply operate on resources of each contexts separately.
+Context is bound to `DispatcherIoHandler` instance, not to the `Dispatcher` one, so the dispatcher (together with request handlers) can simply operate on resources of each contexts separately.

 Your context need to implement interface `pl.chilldev.commons.jsonrpc.daemon.ContextInterface` (for now it's empty interface, just used as a marker):